akshaymittal143/ans-live-demo/README.md

 This repository contains a complete, production-ready implementation of the Agent Name Service (ANS) with live demo capabilities.
 ANS provides a DNS-like trust layer for secure AI agent discovery, governance, and orchestration in Kubernetes environments.

+> **🎯 Demo Status**: This repository includes a **fully functional demo** with working ANS core library, Kubernetes deployments, monitoring stack, and demo agents.
+All components are tested and ready for live demonstration.

 ## 📑 Table of Contents

 - [🎯 What is ANS?](#-what-is-ans)